kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import java.io.* package to work with file input streams.
+1.Import necessary classes from java.io.* and java.util.*.

-2.Use FileInputStream to open a file named "testout.txt" for reading.
+2.Accept a string input from the user using Scanner.

-3.Read a character from the file using input.read() and store it in an integer variable.
+3.Create a char[] array to store characters read from the input string.

-4.Print the character read by converting the integer to a character using (char)i.
+4.Create a StringReader object and use the read() method to read characters into the array.

-5.Close the stream using input.close() inside a try-catch block to handle exceptions.
+5.Print the content of the array and close the StringReader inside a try-catch block.